receperis/flow-chart-arrow/README.md

 ## Usage

-To use ArrowBetweenNodes in your React application, import it and include it in your JSX markup, providing the necessary props:
+To use flow-chart-arrow in your React application, import it and include it in your JSX markup, providing the necessary props:

 ```jsx
 import React from "react";